You Need To Forgive Yourself And Others

 5. Focus on the present: The past is gone.
 The future isn’t here yet.
 All you have is now.

 I used to be the king of dwelling on past mistakes.
 It was paralyzing.
-But when I started practicing these steps, I found myself moving forward with more confidence and clarity.
+However, when I began practicing these steps, I found myself moving forward with greater confidence and clarity.

-Here’s a secret: empathy is your superpower regarding absolution.
+Here’s a secret: empathy is your superpower when it comes to absolution.
 It’s like putting on someone else’s shoes and walking a mile in them.

 Try these empathy-building exercises:

-1. Perspective-taking: Imagine the situation from the other person’s point of view.
+1. Perspective-taking: Imagine the situation from the other person’s perspective.

 2. Active listening: Really listen to understand, not just to respond.